NecroHome/mod-travelers-recall/README.md

 ----------------------------------------------------------------------------------------
 ## For AzerothCore Playerbots
-The module as first created for the Playerbots branch, it may or may not work with AzrerothCore "Vanilla"
+The module as first created for the Playerbots branch, it may or may not work with AzeerothCore "Vanilla"

+And AzerothCore "Vanilla" module is in the works

 ## Description